-Describing my job is often difficult because what I do changes from minute to minute.
-Most days I am a sheep dog, keeping the flock safe from themselves and the occasional rogue wheelchair bandit.
-Some days I am a cat herder, trying to organize the chaos knowing it’s futile.
+Describing my job is difficult because what I do changes from minute to minute.
+There are days that I am a sheep dog, keeping the flock safe from themselves and the occasional rogue wheelchair bandit.
+Some days I am a cat-herder, trying to organize the chaos knowing it’s futile.
 Other days I become what I call a therapeutic liar (or possibly, curator of make-believe).
 And then there are the occasional days that I am a full on superhero-like ninja warrior saving little old ladies from mayhem and destruction.
 My job is never dull.
 I embrace every surprising moment of it.

 It is my privilege to provide love and hugs to these members of society that are often tossed aside and seen as heartbreaking, tragic.
 I listen to their stories, learn from their lives.
 Sometimes the stories don’t make any sense.
 But if you really listen, they are telling you who they are, who they once were, and who they still strive to become.
 Even gibberish can tell a powerful story.
 This blog is a brief and often humorous glimpse of life inside the mind of Dementia and Alzheimer’s Disease.

 The Alzheimer’s Quote of the Night began many years ago as a way for me to shine some light onto the demented world that I live in every night.
 People kept asking what it was like to work with such folks.
 So I began posting quotes from my patients, some beautiful, some strange, to my personal networking sites.
 The response was amazing and encouraging, prompting me to start this blog.